elastic/enterprise-search-sharepoint-server-connector/README.rst

 * Attachments
 * Drives items (files and folders)

-If you have a multi-tenant environment, you need to configure one connector instance for each of the tenants / web-applications.
+If you have a multi-tenant environment, configure one connector instance for each of the tenants / web-applications.

+This connector supports SharePoint Server versions: 2013, 2016 and 2019

 Requirements
 ------------